The benefits of Goat Milk vs. Cow Milk

 symptoms associated with cow milk.

-Parents tell us that Kabrita Goat Milk Toddler Formula has been a solution for their little ones with symptoms associated with cow milk sensitivity.
+Parents tell us that Kabrita Goat Milk Toddler Formula has been an option for their little ones with symptoms associated with cow milk sensitivity.

 Lactose is often blamed for tummy troubles in little ones, but it’s the primary carbohydrate source in breast milk.
 Lactose is identical, regardless of source (breast milk, cow milk or goat milk).
 According to the American Academy of Pediatrics, lactose intolerance is uncommon under 2-3 years of age.
 Lactose intolerance should be assessed and diagnosed by a healthcare provider.
 Kabrita Goat Milk Toddler Formula is not suitable for children with galactosemia and/or congenital alactasia.